mapping-commons/sssom/SSSOM.md

      - For now, if there are _multiple pieces of evidence_ (lexical, logical etc), please emit one row per evidence.
        If your tool combines multiple pieces of evidence in a complex way, emit yet another row at the end with `match_type` `Complex` and emit ensure you provide the `mapping_tool`.
-5. _5-star mappings_ fulfil all the criteria for 4-star mappings and furthermore
+5. _5-star mappings_ fulfill all the criteria for 4-star mappings and furthermore
-   - Are being up-to-date with the `subject_source` and `object_source`
+   - Are up-to-date with the `subject_source` and `object_source`
    - Have no issue on their issue tracker open for more than 3 months without an interaction
-   - Use a _standard_ open license, such as CC-0 or CC-BY.
+   - Use a _standard_ open license, such as [CC Zero 1.0](https://creativecommons.org/publicdomain/zero/1.0/) or [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/).